Generic Name and Formulations:

-Susceptible bacterial septicemia, acute bacterial otitis media, lower respiratory tract, UTIs, skin and skin structure, bone and joint, pelvic inflammatory disease (PID), intraabdominal infections, meningitis, uncomplicated gonorrhea.
+Susceptible bacterial infections of the lower respiratory tract, skin and skin structure, bone and joint, acute otitis media, UTIs, septicemia, pelvic inflammatory disease (PID), intraabdominal infections, meningitis, uncomplicated gonorrhea.
 Surgical prophylaxis.

 50–75mg/kg per day in equally divided doses every 12hrs; max 2g/day.
 Skin and skin structures: may give once daily or in 2 equally divided doses every 12hrs; max 2g/day.
 Meningitis: 100mg/kg (max 4g) for 1 dose, then 100mg/kg per day (max 4g/day) once daily or in 2 equally divided doses every 12hrs for 7–14 days.
 Otitis media: 50mg/kg (max 1g) IM once.

 Hyperbilirubinemic or premature neonates.
 Concomitant calcium-containing IV solutions or products in neonates.
 Ceftriaxone solutions containing lidocaine for IV administration.

 Penicillin or other beta-lactam allergy.
 Discontinue if urolithiasis, oliguria, renal or gallbladder sonographic abnormalities, signs or symptoms occur.
 Renal failure: monitor; decrease dose if drug accumulation occurs.
 Chronic hepatic disease or malnutrition (impaired Vit.
 K synthesis or storage): monitor prothrombin time.
 Both hepatic and significant renal impairment: usual max 2g/day.
 Ensure adequate hydration.
 Pregnancy (Cat.B).
 Nursing mothers.